radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 3. Select the desired cipher from the drop-down list or select [AWSKMS](#using-amazon-web-services-aws-with-a-customer-master-key-cmk) if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS) and have configured the necessary settings in ZooKeeper.
 If unlimited Java security libraries are installed, there are more ciphers shown in this drop-down list.

->**Note - If you want to use stronger ciphers that are not listed, you must add crypto.policy=unlimited in <RLI_HOME>/jdk/jre/lib/security/java.security file.
-For more details, see the RadiantOne Hardening Guide.**
+>[!note] If you want to use stronger ciphers that are not listed, you must add crypto.policy=unlimited in <RLI_HOME>/jdk/jre/lib/security/java.security file.
+For more details, see the RadiantOne Hardening Guide.

 ![An image showing ](Media/Image3.116.jpg)